 Storytelling and reading aloud to young children is the foundation for literacy development.
 It is the single most important activity for later reading success.

-Story Preservation Initiative (SPI) is delighted to announce that we are working in collaboration with master storyteller, Odds Bodkin (pictured) to bring his timeless imaginative fictional stories - including fairy tales, myths, and folklore - into K-3 classrooms.
+Story Preservation Initiative is delighted to announce that we are working in collaboration with master storyteller Odds Bodkin to bring his timeless and imaginative fictional stories - including fairy tales, myths, and folklore - into K-3 classrooms.
 For more than 40 years, Odds has enchanted his listeners with tales of magic and make-believe, complete with character voices, sound effects, and music.
-The project, soon to be available to young people everywhere, is designed to foster social and emotional learning and English language literacy.
+The project, now available to young people everywhere, is designed to foster English language literacy and social and emotional learning.
 (Photo credit: Laura Sherwood)

 Just one of many Odds Bodkin stories in the Story Preservation Initiative Learning Lab.

-In keeping with the Story Preservation Learning Lab model already well in place for grade levels 4 - 12, SPI will supplement the K-3 audio recordings with additional materials, including recommended teacher read-aloud books and engaging hands on story-making tools for kids.
-This is all designed to help young people connect what they are hearing to universal concepts, their own life experience, different cultures and customs, and other stories that they have heard or read.
+In keeping with the Story Preservation Learning Lab model already in place for grade levels 4 - 12, SPI supplements the K-3 audio recordings with additional materials, including recommended teacher read-aloud books and engaging hands on story-making tools for kids.
+This is all designed to help young people connect what they are hearing to universal virtues and concepts, their own life experience, different cultures and customs, and other stories that they have heard or read.
 But most of all, it's designed to instill in kids a love of story, which translates in later years to a love of reading!!

-SPI will also include hyperlinks to related sites and in-class projects developed by Story Preservation Initiative to further immerse students in, what is for many, a new and wonderful world of language.
+SPI also includes hyperlinks to related sites and in-class, standards-aligned projects developed by Story Preservation Initiative to further immerse students in, what is for many, a new and wonderful world of language.

 Story Preservation Initiative is a 501c3 public charity.